 - Fry the donuts.
 Working with two or three at a time, slide the donuts on their paper into the oil.
 Use tongs to pluck out the papers, which should float free within seconds.
 Sliding the doughnuts into the oil on the paper will allow them to hold their shape; otherwise, trying to move them with a spatula might deflate the dough before it hits the oil.
 Fry for approximately 2 minutes each side until golden brown.
 Remove with a slotted spoon and place on a tray lined with paper towels to drain.
 Repeat the steps until all the donuts are fried.
 Don’t forget the donut holes, which will take about 30 seconds to fry on each side.
 Allow the donuts to cool before dipping into the glaze.

-Make the blackberry glaze and decorate
+Make the Glaze and Decorate

 - Make the blackberry juice.
 In a small saucepan over medium heat, combine the blackberries and lemon juice and bring to a simmer.
 Cook for 5 to 7 minutes, stirring constantly and gently mashing the berries to a pulp with a fork.
 Remove from the heat.
 Place a fine-mesh strainer over a small bowl and push the pulp though, leaving any seeds/large chunks behind.
 Allow the blackberry juice to cool for at least 10 minutes before using.